 3. Professional Photographers: Adobe Bridge

 Companion software, like Adobe Bridge, is ideal for professional photographers who need photo organizing software that connects well with design tools and offers more sophisticated features.
 Adobe Bridge, in particular, actually integrates with the entire Adobe Creative Suite, which is incredibly convenient for creative professionals, like wedding and event photographers.
 As a photo organizing solution, Bridge offers multiple functionalities such as file browsing, image review, rating and labelling.
-Not only that, you can also filter images and create custom collections, rename files in batches, and directly access Photoshop’s image editing plugin.
+Not only that, but you can also filter images and create custom collections, rename files in batches, and directly access Photoshop’s image editing plugin.
 Users can also send photos directly from their cameras into the program, making it ideal for professional photographers.